Najmul1801098/Secure-EVCS-demand-forecasting-under-adversarial-and-false-data-injection-attacks/README.md

 # Secure-EVCS-demand-forecasting-under-adversarial-and-false-data-injection-attacks
-This repository contains code and data for forecasting EV charging demand, testing model performance under cyber-attacks (FGSM, BIM, scaling FDI), and applying adversarial training to improve resilience and accuracy. **The code will be published after the paper is accepted for publication.**
+The purpose of this repository is to provide code and data for forecasting electric vehicle (EV) charging demand, evaluating model performance under cyber-attacks (including FGSM, BIM, and scaling FDI), and implementing adversarial training to enhance resilience and accuracy.
+The manuscript titled "Secure Electric Vehicle Charging Station Demand Forecasting under Adversarial and False Data Injection Attacks," which is based on this project, is currently under review.
+Therefore, only the dataset and a few images are available at this time. **The code and trained models will be published once the paper has been accepted for publication.**

 ## **Dataset**